 Integrating nanoparticle functionalities into superlattices

-Nanoparticles have interesting catalytic and optical properties that are distinct form their atomic or molecular precursors and are often dependent on their assembly state.
+Nanoparticles have interesting catalytic and optical properties that are distinct from their atomic or molecular precursors and are often dependent on their assembly state.
 We are exploiting the programmability of the DNA bond to tune the structures of PAE superlattices assembled in solution or layer-by-layer on substrates and investigating how superlattice architecture influences light-matter interactions.
-Nanoparticle superlattices composed of Au-core PAEs showed strong light-plasmon interactions that were tunable by independently controlling lattice constants and nanoparticle diameters.
-By employing a layer-by-layer assembly approach, the thickness of the crystal and can be modulated to control the relative contributions of plasmonic and photonic properties to the overall light-matter interactions of the crystal.
-We are currently combining these experimental studied with a theoretical framework that will allow us to predict how crystal lattice structure, habit, and composition control light-matter interactions, and ultimately, to develop highly tunable plasmonic metamaterials.
+Nanoparticle superlattices composed of Au nanoparticle-cored PAEs show strong light-plasmon interactions that were tunable by independently controlling lattice constants and nanoparticle diameters (Fig. 3).
+By employing a layer-by-layer assembly approach, the thickness of the crystal can be modulated to control the relative contributions of plasmonic and photonic properties to the overall light-matter interactions of the crystal.
+We are combining these experimental studies with a theoretical framework that will allow us to predict how crystal lattice structure, habit, and composition control light-matter interactions, and ultimately, allow us to develop highly tunable plasmonic metamaterials.

 Employing the programmability of the DNA bond to create tunable and responsive nanoparticle superlattices